apdebray/fast-ai-mnist-quantization/README.md

 - Dropout for regularization

 ## 📁 File
-- `Pytorch_Demo1.ipynb` – Full training notebook with results
+- `CNN for MINST data.ipynb` – Full training notebook with results

 ## 🚀 Next Steps
 - Quantize and export the model (ONNX)